Aask42/IoB_DC28/README.md

 2. LED assignment
 3. DNS setup
 4. WiFi setup
-5. Enable __Safe Mode w/ Networking__ if local wifi config is set - Work In Progress
+5. Enable __Safe Mode w/ Networking__ if local WiFi config is set - Work In Progress
 6. Enable __Captive Arcade<sup>TM</sup>__ if Safe Mode w/ Networking fails to connect
 7. React to user input
 8. If voltage across shunt changes direction, and BACKPOWER is ON, force power state to NO_BACKPOWER
 9. POST WiFi Header-frames to "batteryinter.net" (Work in progress)

+## How to flash new firmware

+### Windows Instructions:
+1. Download defcell_quantum_1.0.0.zip from batteryinter.net or from our github page (https://github.com/Aask42/IoB_DC28)
+2. Unzip File
+3. Run "flash.bat"
+4. Party

+Video of flashing steps: WORK IN PROGRESS

+__Note:__ There are preferences stored in flash which persist even when flashing updated code.
+To reset ALL data on the device you must perform a full flash reset esptool.exe, then flash the desired version of the firmware to the now empty device.

 ## Board Layout
 Front: